awsdocs/aws-transfer-user-guide/doc_source/security-policies.md

 # Working with security policies<a name="security-policies"></a>

 Server security policies in AWS Transfer Family allow you to limit the set of cryptographic algorithms \(message authentication codes \(MACs\), key exchanges \(KEXs\), and cipher suites\) associated with your server\.
 For a list of supported cryptographic algorithms, see [Cryptographic algorithms](#cryptographic-algorithms)\.
+For a list of supported key algorithms for use with server host keys and service\-managed user keys, see [Supported algorithms for user and server keys](key-management.md#key-algorithms)\.

 **Note**
  We support TLS 1\.2\.